carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 Another strategy is to use process selector expressions.
 Both `withName:` and `withLabel:` allow the use of regular expressions to apply the same configuration to all processes matching a pattern.
-Regular expressions must be quoted, unlike individual process names or labels.
+Regular expressions must be quoted, unlike simple process names or labels.

 - The `|` matches either-or, e.g., `withName: 'INDEX|FASTQC'`